viamrobotics/PointCloudiPhoneApp/README.md

 ### ARKit
 The point clouds app uses ARKit5 to get point cloud data.
-To orient itself in R3 the iPhone uses `ARWorldTrackingConfiguration` which is defined by Apple as: 'a class that tracks the device's movement with six degrees of freedom (6DOF): the three rotation axes (roll, pitch, and yaw), and three translation axes (movement in x, y, and z).'
+To orient itself in R3 our app uses `ARWorldTrackingConfiguration` which is defined by Apple as: 'a class that tracks the device's movement with six degrees of freedom (6DOF): the three rotation axes (roll, pitch, and yaw), and three translation axes (movement in x, y, and z).'

 Alternatively, we can use `AROrientationTrackingConfiguration` which is defined by Apple as: 'a class that tracks the device's movement with three degrees of freedom (3DOF): specifically, the three rotation axes (roll, pitch, and yaw)'